 - Continue to press down and twist the handle until you’ve reached the base, and pull upwards.
 The entire center of your pineapple should come up with ease, and the core will remain as part of your pineapple.

-Don’t throw away your hollowed-out fruit; you can use it as a bowl or drinking container.
+Don’t throw away your hollowed-out fruit; you can use it to serve delicious fruit or turn it into a yummy cup for a tropical drink!

-Marinating your pineapple is an optional step because the fruit already provides fruity-fresh excitement to your dish.
+Marinating your pineapple is an optional step, but one we recommend.
+No doubt about it, you can throw fresh pineapple right on the grill and it’ll taste pretty yummy.
+Even without a marinade, you’ll get really tasty caramelization of the sugars and a little smokey flavor from the grilling process.
 However, having a marinade will provide an even greater abundance of flavor by using ingredients that accompany your meal nicely.

 Place the plastic bag filled with fruit and marinade into the refrigerator.
-For the best outcome, marinate your fruit for a few hours, so the pineapple becomes infused with all the flavors.
+For the best outcome, marinate your fruit for at least few hours, so the pineapple becomes infused with all the flavors.

 Grill each side for about two or three minutes or until char marks appear.
 For darker char lines, grill for at least another minute or so.
 Once you’ve grilled each side, remove the pineapple and place them on a dish.
-A fish spatula works great for flipping the delicate rings without damaging them.
+A fish spatula (also called a “fish turner”) works great for flipping the delicate rings without damaging them.